 - Transfer plums, lemon, and halloumi to cutting board with pork and let cool 1 minute.
 Slice each plum in wedges and cut each halloumi into 1” pieces.

 - Arrange meat on plates on top of some arugula.
 Arrange the plums and halloumi around the pork chop pieces.
 Squeeze juice from grilled lemon on top, and season with more smoked sea salt.
-Serve with some cherry ancho chili sauce on the side.
+Serve with some raspberry peach chipotle sauce on the side.

 - Category: Lunch